Nooshin Kiankhooy, MA, LCPC, CEDS

 I have been in private practice since 2013 and have been clinically licensed since 2011.
 In the past, I have worked with patients in Psychiatric Hospitals and Partial Hospitalization Programs.
 I have also worked five years in Day Treatment and Intensive Outpatient Treatment programs for those struggling with Eating Disorders, to include being an IOP Team Leader.
 I am also an Approved Supervisor for LGPC’s in the state of Maryland.

-Kate Burns, MA, LGPC
+Kate Stephens, MA, LGPC

 Licensed Graduate Professional Counselor